tabfloater/tabfloater.github.io/_includes/documentation.md

 $ ./{{ site.data.downloads.companion.linux.appimage }} register all
 ```

 Check out the command line help for additional subcommands and options.
 If you installed the companion from the PPA, use the `tabfloater-companion` command instead of the AppImage name.
-You can also read the detailed documentation by running `man tabfloater-companion` (not available for AppImage) or by checking it out <a href="https://github.com/tabfloater/tabfloater/blob/master/companion/packaging/linux/ubuntu-ppa/debian/tabfloater-companion.1" target="_blank">directly on GitHub</a>.
+You can also read the detailed documentation by running `man tabfloater-companion` (not available for AppImage) or by checking it out <a href="https://github.com/tabfloater/tabfloater/blob/master/companion/packaging/linux/ubuntu-ppa/debian/tabfloater-companion.1" target="_blank" rel="noopener">directly on GitHub</a>.

 ## **Other**